fixpanic/fixpanic-connectivity-layer-release/TESTING_GUIDE.md

 When successful, you should see:
 - ✅ Workflow triggered and running
-- ✅ Debug logs showing received payload
+- ✅ Debug logs showing received payload with artifact URLs
-- ✅ GitHub CLI downloading artifacts from private repository
+- ✅ GitHub REST API downloading artifacts from private repository
 - ✅ Professional release created with all platform binaries
 - ✅ Checksums and manifest files generated
 - ✅ Success confirmation in workflow logs